chantastic/reactcontext.com/README.md

 Context is a 3-part system.
 You **create** it, **consume** it, and **provide** it.

 **Create, consume, provide**.
-Create, consume, provide... keep repeating that.
+Create, consume, provide... rinse and repeat.

 ### Create Context